Cloud Foundry Certification Establishes Portability and Longevity for Cloud Apps in a Multi-Vendor, Multi-Cloud Ecosystem

 Steve Robinson, General Manager of Cloud Platform Services

-“When Pivotal created Cloud Foundry, our intent was to build the world’s most powerful continuous innovation platform.
+“When VMware created Cloud Foundry, our intent was to build the world’s most powerful continuous innovation platform.
 Since that time, we’ve seen incredible customer adoption and community growth.
 With today’s certification announcement, we’re one step closer to Cloud Foundry becoming the de facto platform on which enterprise customers will grow their future business.”

-Rob Mee, CEO of Pivotal
+Rob Mee, CEO of Pivotal (now VMwar)e

 “With Cloud Foundry certification of SAP HANA Cloud Platform and our participation in the Cloud Foundry Certification Program, we can enable our customers and partners who leverage SAP solutions built with Cloud Foundry to benefit from a continuous stream of cloud-based innovation in an open source environment.
 This can help lead to application and skill portability across cloud services or on-premises software products that offer Cloud Foundry.”